Pécs: The Hungarian city in the Middle Ages

 The Roman Catholic Diocese of Pécs was founded in 1009 by Stephen I, and the first university in Hungary was founded in Pécs in 1367 by Louis I the Great.
-(The largest university still resides in Pécs with about 34,000 students.)
+(The largest university, with about 34,000 students, is still based in Pécs.)

 Peter Orseolo, the second king of Hungary, was buried in the cathedral in 1046.
 The location of his grave is unknown.
-This is because in 1064, when King Solomon made peace with his cousin, the later King Géza I, they celebrated Easter in Pécs.
-Shortly after the cathedral burnt down.
-The cathedral that stands today was built after this, in the second half of the 11th century.
+This is because the cathedral burnt down shortly after Pécs hosting the 1064 Easter celebrations by King Solomon, after him making peace with his cousin, the later King Géza I. The cathedral was rebuilt in the second half of the 11th century and stands until today.

 Several religious orders settled down in Pécs.
 The Benedictine order was the first in 1076.
 In 1181, there was already a hospital in the city.
 The first Dominican monastery of the country was built in Pécs in 1238.

-King Louis the Great founded a university in Pécs in 1367 following the advice of William, the bishop of Pécs, who was also the king's chancellor.
+King Louis I the Great founded a university in Pécs in 1367, following the advice of the city's bishop, William, who was also the king's chancellor.
 It was the first university in Hungary.
 The founding document is almost word for word identical with that of the University of Vienna, stating that the university has the right to teach all arts and sciences, with the exception of theology.

 In 1459, Janus Pannonius, the most important medieval poet of Hungary became the bishop of Pécs.
 He strengthened the cultural importance of the city.

-Pécs was formed into one of the cultural and arts center of the country by bishop Janus Pannonius, great humanist poet.
+The great humanist poet, bishop Janus Pannonius, developed Pécs into one of the cultural and arts centres of the country.